The vestiges of America’s oldest wars surround us to this day.

-This too was completed during the 1810s and was later named for Eleazer Derby Wood, an officer killed at a battle at the Battle of Lake Erie in 1814.
-Today the Statue of Liberty and her pedestal are affixed atop of the old fort.
+This too was completed during the 1810s and was later named after Eleazer Derby Wood, an officer killed at the Battle of Lake Erie in 1814.
+Today, the Statue of Liberty and her pedestal are affixed atop of the old fort.
 You can see a trace of the original brickwork on an exposed wall near the exit.

 Location: Manhattan (Battery Park)

 Lower Manhattan was formerly guarded by Fort Amsterdam/Fort George, but that was dismantled in 1790.
 (It stood where the Alexander Hamilton U.S. Custom House is today.)
 Castle Clinton — named for Governor DeWitt Clinton — was built in 1808-1811 to protect lower Manhattan.
 It was originally set into the water and connected with a footbridge.
 After stints as the performance hall Castle Garden, New York’s pre-Ellis Island immigration station and New York Aquarium, it sits today as a national monument in its own right.

 7. Fort Gansevoort